 Panama: Country and Foreign Investment

-The Republic of Panama lies in Central America between the Caribbean Sea and the North Pacific Ocean.
-There are land borders of 225 km with Columbia (on the west) and 330 km with Costa Rica (on the east).
-The land area totals 75,990 sq km.
-The capital is Panama City.
-The Panama Canal links the North Atlantic Ocean via the Caribbean Sea with the North Pacific Ocean.
+TThe Republic of Panama straddles the Isthmus of Panama in Central America, between the Caribbean Sea and the north Pacific Ocean.
+The two land borders are with Costa Rica to the northeast and Colombia to the southwest.
+The land area totals 75,990 sq. km and the capital is Panama City.
+The Panama Canal connects the Pacific Ocean to the Atlantic Ocean, via the Caribbean Sea.

-Panama's international airport in connected by many international carriers to most world centres.
-There are two ports, Balboa and Cristobal (at either end of the canal).
-The time zone is 5 hours behind GMT (= US Eastern time).
+Panama's international airport in connected to most major world cities by many international carriers.
+The two ports, Balboa and Cristobál, are at either end of the canal.
+The time zone is 5 hours behind GMT (i.e. US Eastern Time).